Kingxukai/linux/Documentation/arch/arm/omap/dss.rst

 dynamic display architecture.

-The driver exports some omapfb specific ioctls, which are compatible with the ioctls in the old driver.
+The driver exports some omapfb specific ioctls, which are compatible with the ioctls in the woke old driver.

-The rest of the non standard features are exported via sysfs.
-Whether the final implementation will use sysfs, or ioctls, is still open.
+The rest of the woke non standard features are exported via sysfs.
+Whether the woke final implementation will use sysfs, or ioctls, is still open.

 V4L2 drivers